rossrobino/domco/apps/docs/src/server/content/deploy.md

 ### Creating an adapter

-If you'd like to deploy a domco func to a different provider, and you need many configuration steps for this to take place you can create an adapter.
+If you'd like to deploy a domco application to a different provider, and you need many configuration steps for this to take place you can create an adapter.

 Check out the [current adapters](https://github.com/rossrobino/domco/tree/main/packages/domco/src/adapter) to see how to make your own.